"Buzz": Hi ya, fellas. To infinity and beyond!

-- In another episode, Bart gets caught by Marge and Homer doing something he shouldn't.
+- In another episode, Bart gets caught by Marge and Homer allowing bus driver Otto to live in the garage.
 He says that Marge gave him permission, and since he thought she wouldn't remember, he took the liberty of recording the conversation.
 He plays it back, and it's obviously Bart doing an impression of Marge.

 Marge: That's not my voice!

-- In the Sidekicks animated show, one episode focused on "Super Mother's Day".
-Maximan's Maximom wanted to spend the day with him, but since Maximan is missing, Eric tries to cover it up.
-At one point, he creates a Maximan dummy and props it across the street, with Trevor using the dummy as a puppet to wave and talk to Maximom.
-Unfortunately they somehow didn't think that Maximom would try to cross the street to go see him.
+- On Sidekick, one episode focused on "Super Mother's Day".
+Maxum Man's Maxum Mom wanted to spend the day with him, but since Maxum Man is missing, Eric tries to cover it up.
+At one point, he creates a Maxum Man dummy and props it across the street, with Trevor using the dummy as a puppet to wave and talk to Maxum Mom.
+Unfortunately they somehow didn't think that Maxum Mom would try to cross the street to go see him.

 - Family Guy: Stewie pretends to be a girl in order to get on his favorite TV show, Jolly Farms Revue.
 When a girl he has a crush on comes over to meet his girl persona, he quickly goes to change into his girl costume while he argues with himself, pretending to be both Stewie and the girl.
 And then does the same thing in reverse later.

-- In season one of The Critic, Jay often does this by pretending to be his secretary with British nanny accent.
+- In season 1 of The Critic, Jay often does this by pretending to be his secretary with a British nanny accent.
 He doesn't do this gag anymore since Alice appeared in season 2.